soundpress/RulesOfNYC/docs/c14/index.rst

 Prevailing Wage.
 "Prevailing Wage" shall mean the prevailing wage and supplement rates for the various classifications set forth in the Comptroller Schedule.

 Prevailing Wage Requirement.
-"Prevailing Wage Requirement" shall mean the requirements under the Act or the New 421-a Act, respectively, and this chapter that are applicable to any Multiple Dwelling whose construction began on or after December 28, 2007, except as otherwise provided in paragraph (e) of the Act or subparagraph (v) of the New 421-a Act, as applicable, that all Building Service Employees receive the Prevailing Wage for the duration of the applicable Benefits period.
+"Prevailing Wage Requirement" shall mean the requirements under the Act, the New 421-a Act or the Extended Affordability Act, respectively, and this chapter that are applicable, with respect to the Act or the New 421-a Act, to any Multiple Dwelling whose construction began on or after December 28, 2007, and with respect to the Extended Affordability Act, to any Extended Affordability Property, except as otherwise provided in paragraph (e) of the Act, subparagraph (v) of the New 421-a Act, or subparagraph (v) of the Extended Affordability Act, as applicable, that all Building Service Employees receive the Prevailing Wage for the duration of the applicable Benefits period.

 Report and Recommendation.
 "Report and Recommendation" shall mean a report and recommendation issued by the Comptroller or the Comptroller's designee after a hearing is conducted regarding an alleged violation of the Prevailing Wage Requirement.